MoWafy001/Detection-of-Heart-Diseases/README.md

 pip install -r requirements.txt
 ```

-2. Create a `.env` files (I should have made a template but I didn't)
+2. Create a `.env` file (I should have made a template but I didn't)

 3. You will have to have these in your `.env` file
 - SQLALCHEMY_DATABASE_URI